SynaBun / Documentation

 • Floating cards — Pin research notes, investigations, and decisions to a visual workspace

-• Autonomous loops — Long-running AI tasks with configurable intervals
+• Autonomous loops — Long-running AI tasks with configurable intervals across any of the four CLIs

 Compatible Editors